Boone Dam Project

 - Boat ramp extension at Pickens Bridge Access area (the only area with current boat access)

 - Boat ramp extension and new temporary public swim beach at Boone Dam tract 22R located along the right bank of the Holston River

 - Boat ramp extension just north of Devault Bridge, also along the right riverbank

-- These boat ramp extension will include roads, parking areas and roadway improvements
+- These boat ramp extension included roads, parking areas and roadway improvements